aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 ![VQVAETrainValLoss](plots/train_val_losses.png)

 The SSIM, when evaluated comparing the original image with the reconstruction, achieved an SSIM > 0.6 as early as Epoch 5, then continued increasing but appears to plateau at an SSIM sitting roughly above 0.8.
-The final SSIM, on Epoch 20, was 0.823.
+On Epoch 40, the final SSIM was 0.8644 (calculated on the validation dataset), and the test SSIM was 0.88.

 ![ValidationSSIMs](plots/val_SSIMs.png)

 PixelCNN loss was evaluated on the training dataset.
 Loss appeared to converge at a slower rate for the PixelCNN than for the VQVAE model, however, there was still a continuous decrease and what appeared to be a plateau in the rate of decrease at around epoch 30-50.
-The final PixelCNN training loss was 0.3300 on Epoch 50.
+The final PixelCNN training loss was 0.3722 on Epoch 50, and the final testing loss was evaluated to be 0.744.

 ![PixelCNNTrainLoss](plots/PixelCNN_train_val_losses.png)